sib-swiss/RNAseq-introduction-training/docs/days/trimming.md

 ## multiqc on the fastQC reports AND the trimmomatic logs
 multiqc -n 032_r_multiqc_mouseMT_trimmed.html -f --title trimmed_fastq 030_d_trim/
 ```
-On the cluster, you can find this script in : `/shared/data/Solutions/mouseMT/032_s_multiqc_trimmed.sh`
+On the server, you can find this script in : `/data/Solutions/mouseMT/032_s_multiqc_trimmed.sh`

 !!! note
     The script above presumes that you have successfully trimmed the reads.

-    If not, you can grab them on the cluster in `/shared/data/Solutions/mouseMT/030_d_trim/`
+    If not, you can grab them on the server in `/data/Solutions/mouseMT/030_d_trim/`